 Super competitive over all distances, Gary amassed over 800 runs during his club career.

-Anthony served on the Club’s committee from 2015 to 2020, including two years as Vice President and two years as Vice President.
+Anthony served on the Club’s committee from 2015 to 2020, including two years as the President and two years as Vice President.
 Also during this time he performed a number of ancillary roles include website administrator, course marker, public officer, social medial and equipment.
-Anthony renewed our website and transformed the representation of our courses on the website and results presentation.
+Anthony renewed our website, transformed the representation of our courses on the website and results presentation.
 He coordinated and set up the Junior Spring Racing Carnival, Achievement Medals, equipment and timing purchases and design of new courses.

-Anthony has also helped ensure the success of the Orange Running Festival, as assistant Coordinator in 2013 & 2014, including government and Council approvals from 2013 onwards, course design and mapping from 2013 to 2021, a member of the Running Festival Committee Member 2016 to 2020, Race Manager in 2020, and Race Announcer 3 times.
+Anthony has also helped ensure the success of the Orange Running Festival, as assistant Coordinator in 2013 & 2014, including government and Council approvals from 2013 onwards, course design and mapping since 2013, a member of the Running Festival Committee Member 2016 to 2020, Race Manager in 2020, and Race Announcer 3 times.
 Anthony is the current Event Coordinator.
 He was also involved in the development of the Festival website.